An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

 One of the reasons for choosing to work with this system is the different motility properties that each component exhibits.
-The cancer cells $c$ move using their motility apparatus on the ECM $v$ in a particular manner: they exhibit a preferred direction towards higher densities of the ECM $v$ (\textit{haptotaxis} part of the model), but still a part of their motion is random and is understood as cellular diffusion.
+The cancer cells, represented by $c$, move using their motility apparatus on the ECM $v$ in a particular manner: they exhibit a preferred direction towards higher densities of the ECM (\textit{haptotaxis} part of the model), but still a part of their motion is random and is understood as cellular diffusion.
 The ECM $v$ does not move or otherwise translocate.
-The MMPs $m$ diffuse freely in the (extracellular) \textit{interstitial fluid} without possessing any motility mechanism (molecular diffusion).
+The MMPs $m$ diffuse freely in the \textit{interstitial fluid} without possessing any motility mechanism (molecular diffusion).

-In addition to the above motility properties, the cancer cells \textit{proliferate} towards a preferred density $c=1$, and produce MMPs with a constant rate.
-The MMPs attach to the ECM which they instantly dissolve (at least compared to the invasion time scale of the model), and disassemble to their constituents due to degradation of their chemical potency, see e.g. \cite{Condeelis.2011, Rao.2003}.
+In addition to the above motility properties, the cancer cells \textit{proliferate} and produce MMPs with a constant rate.
+The MMPs attach on the ECM which they instantly dissolve (at least compared to the invasion time scale of the model), and disassemble to their constituents due to chemical degradation, see e.g.~\cite{Condeelis.2011, Rao.2003}.